inc1t3Ful/Automate/README.md

 # Automate
-Automation script for output data reading from Cisco automated tests
+Automation script for output data reading from automated tests